• B.A. (HKU), M.A. (Warwick), M.A. (Jean-Moulin Lyon III), Ph.D. (HKU)

-Winnie Yee is Assistant Professor in Comparative Literature and Programme Coordinator of MA in Literary and Cultural Studies at the University of Hong Kong.
-In 2019-20, she is a fellow in Rachel Carson Center for the Environment and Society at LMU Munich.
-Her research interests are eco-criticism, contemporary Chinese literature and film, Hong Kong culture, independent cinema, literary and cultural theories, world literature, and postcolonial theories.
-She is co-editor of Narrating Hong Kong Culture and Identity (Oxford UP) and has published on Hong Kong and Chinese independent cinema and literature.
-Her works have appeared in Communication and the Public, Environment, Space, Place, Situations, Jump Cut, Journal of Urban Cultural Studies, among other places.
-She is currently working on a book project exploring the relationship between ecopoetics and Chinese independent film scene, and an edited volume on Asian Ecocinema.
+Winnie Yee is Programme Coordinator of MA in Literary and Cultural Studies at the University of Hong Kong.
+In 2019-20, she was a fellow in Rachel Carson Center for the Environment and Society at LMU Munich.
+Her research interests are eco-criticism, contemporary Chinese literature and film, Hong Kong culture, Asian independent cinema, and postcolonial theories.
+She is currently working on a book project exploring the relationship between ecopoetic, Chinese literature and independent film scene, and an edited volume on lives of the Deltas.

 “Of Activism and the Land: Ecological and Utopian Visions of Post-Handover Hong Kong Documentaries.”
 Ex-position, Issue No. 42 (December 2019): 119-137.